MassiveCraft/Vampire/README.md

 * Burn in sunlight.
 * Take no fall damage.
-* Can breath underwater… or rather does not need to breathe at all.
+* Can breath underwater... or rather does not need to breathe at all.
 * Has a reservoir of blood between 0 and 100.
 * Must drink blood from humans or animals to not die from starvation.
 * Can not eat normal food.
 * Regenerates health automatically. (costs blood)
-* Won’t be attacked by monsters unless the vampire attacks first.
+* Won't be attacked by monsters unless the vampire attacks first.
 * Can dash at high speed using a feather. (costs blood)
 * Deal more damage in close combat.
 * Take less damage in close combat except for attacks from wooden weapons which hurt them a lot.